 Also read: Hyperautomation – What, Why, and How?

 Hyper Agile SDLC is the process of developing business-critical applications by leveraging the power of citizen development.
 According to PMI, Hyper Agile SDLC is different from traditional development or agile SDLC.
 It stands on the principle of creating agile delivery by recognizing the unique aspects of citizen development in order to enhance faster decision-making and project governance.
 It changes the way software is built and how development teams are formed and run, with business resources taking the lead and just minor IT approvals needed.

 iBPMS combines Business process management with artificial intelligence.
 To create an agile, flexible system that enables organizations to create workflow solutions that automate and transform everyday business processes.
 At the onset, iBPMS requires your input with its collected data to enhance your processes.
 Its AI capabilities then analyze the data to determine which current process should be automated.

-iPaaS is a collection of automated tools that integrate different cloud-based processes, services, applications and data within individuals or across multiple organizations.
+iPaaS is another digital transformation term which is a collection of automated tools that integrate different cloud-based processes, services, applications and data within individuals or across multiple organizations.
 When used effectively, iPaaS integrates a company’s requirements into a cloud-based toolkit built to handle the increasing data volume brought on by development cycles and sophisticated B2B transactions.